WordPress For Education, Schools And Universities

-Multisite makes the issue of duplicating users across sites nonexistent because, with Multisite, you can manage a centralized set of users with permission to each site that they need access to.
-A Superadmin has access to all site network administration features.
-An Administrator has access to administration features within a single site.
-An Editor is someone who can publish and manage posts, including the posts of other users.
-An Author can publish and manage their own posts.
-A Contributor can write and manage posts but can not publish them.
-Finally, a Subscriber can only manage their profile.
+In contrast, an administrator has access to administration features for a single site.
+An editor is someone who can publish and manage posts, including the posts of other users.
+An author can publish and manage their own posts, while a contributor can write and manage posts but not publish them.
+Finally, a subscriber can only manage their profile.

-If you want to go beyond the six user role settings included upon installation of WordPress multisite, there are a number of plugins to help your tinker with user roles.
+If you want to go beyond the six user role options included upon installation of WordPress multisite, there are a number of plugins to help customize them.

-Many institutions are using WordPress as the main CMS at their institution.
-Other institutions are using WordPress to display their top-level site and many of their departmental and division-level sites.
-After the adoption of WordPress, many institutions recognize the need for hosting to manage traffic spikes and ensure site reliability.
+Many institutions are using WordPress as their main CMS.
+Others use WordPress for their top-level website, as well as many of their departmental and division-level sites.
+After adopting the platform, many institutions recognize the need for quality hosting to manage traffic spikes and ensure site reliability.

-In the hopes of achieving an optimal baseline for their site, Shenandoah University opted to use WP Engine to maintain a fully functioning, secure site.
-Upon usage of WP Engine to operate their WordPress site, Shenandoah has experienced significantly faster load times, tighter security, better quality control, and the ability to leverage automatic updates.
+In the hopes of achieving an optimal baseline, Shenandoah University opted to use WP Engine to maintain a fully-functioning, secure site.
+After signing up for a plan here at WP Engine, Shenandoah experienced significantly faster load times, tighter security, better quality control, and the ability to leverage automatic updates.

 Texas A&M Agrilife, an institution comprised of five different agencies, employs WordPress and WP Engine’s multisite functionality.
 Texas A&M AgriLife’s hundreds of internal clients all want unique sites.